rebelsky/csc207c/_labs/inheritance.md

     assertEquals(-6, gamma.get(), "decremented gamma");
 ```

-g.
-Check your answer experimentally.

 h.
+Check your last two answers experimentally.

+i.
 Change the declaration of `gamma` to

 ```java
   DecrementableCounter gamma = new DecrementableCounter(-5);
 ```

-i.
+j.
 What effect do you expect this change to have?

-j.
+k.
 Check your answer experimentally.

-k.
+l.
 Change the initialization of `gamma` so that it reads

 ```java
   DecrementableCounter gamma = new BasicCounter(-5);
 ```

-l.
+m.
 What effect to you expect this change to have?

-m.
+n.
 Check your answer experimentally.

-n.
+o.
 Restore the initialization of `gamma` to

 ```java
   DecrementableCounter gamma = new DecrementableCounter(-5);
 ```

-o.
+p.
 Commit and push your changes.

 ```
 git add src